-There is also often a strong correlation with equalities issues because areas with poor air quality are also often the less affluent areas4.
+There is also often a strong correlation with equalities issues because areas with poor air quality are also often the less affluent areas.
 Air pollution also has a disproportionate and inequitable impact upon socio-economically deprived communities and Black, Asian and minority ethnic populations.
 Data from the Mayor of London shows that Black, Asian and minority ethnic populations are exposed to higher NOx concentrations5.

-4 Air Pollution and Inequalities in London - update 2023 | GLA
+5 Greater London Authority air quality exposure and inequalities 23 | Air Pollution and Inequalities in London - update 2023 | London City Hall